linoravny/NodeJS-Test1/README.md

 # NodeJS-Test1

-Familiar with node module base modules such as - http, path, fs, os, events eith EventEmitter class
+Familiar with node base modules such as - http, path, fs, os, events (EventEmitter class)